About

 Interested in joining?

-The AGU EPSP Student Committee typically recruits new members in December, January and February.
-Look for more information at that time.
+The AGU EPSP Student Committee is typically recruits new members annually in January and February, check back then for more info.

 What are your EPSP research interests?